LGUG2Z/komorebi/docs/example-configurations.md

 If you like the `grid` layout in [LeftWM](https://github.com/leftwm/leftwm-layouts) this is almost exactly the same!

+The `grid` layout does not support resizing windows tiles.

 ```
 +-----+-----+   +---+---+---+   +---+---+---+   +---+---+---+
 |     |     |   |   |   |   |   |   |   |   |   |   |   |   |